montedeu/montedeu/README.md

 ### Hi there 👋

-- I'm currently learning Java with the Spring framework
+- I'm currently learning Python with the Django framework
 - How to reach me: qblcrank@gmail.com

 <!--